rea1bacon/H4cX/reverse_shell/get_clean_revs.md

+# How to get a clean reverse shell ?

 When obtaining a reverse shell with a Netcat listener, it is by default non-interactive and you cannot pass keyboard shortcuts or special characters such as tab.